BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/mathematica-install-dev.md

 << Teukolsky`
 ````

-Note that if you have previously used the packages prior to the development of the paclet system, you may already have them installed in the `Applications` folder inside the `UserBaseDirectory`.
+Note that if you have previously used the packages prior to the development of the paclet system, you may already have them installed in the `Applications` folder inside your `UserBaseDirectory`.
 To avoid confusion, it is recommended that you remove these versions or move them elsewhere on your computer.

 If you are looking for things to work on in a particular package then a good place to start is by looking at the issue tracker.
 More information about that can be found on our [issue tracker info page](issue-tracker-info.html).